Sprinting-Software/Sprinting-Ways/README.md

 # Sprinting-Ways

-Our ways of working in one convenient, evolving place
+Our ways of working in one convenient, evolving place.

 link to another page: [click](pages/example2.md)